32d AAMDC Change of Command

 |0

-This work, 32d AAMDC Change of Command [Image 3 of 3], by SSG Mark A Moore II, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 32d AAMDC Change of Command, by SGT LaShawna Custom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT